NDA Physics · Teaching notes

 NDA Physics — Teaching Notes

-Per-subtopic teaching notes for NDA Physics — built for digital-board lectures and student self-study side-by-side.
-Each chapter breaks down into concept-by-concept units with intuition, formula or reference table, authored worked example, a featured PYQ, traps, and a one-click drill of every past-year question on that subtopic.
+Per-subtopic teaching notes for NDA Physics — built for digital-board lectures and student self-study side by side.
+Each chapter breaks into concept-by-concept units with intuition, a reference table or worked example, a featured PYQ, traps, and a one-click drill of every past-year question on that subtopic.

 Chapters